 Cardozo Law does NOT require any specific visa type to attend the Summer Seminar.
 We only offer official and competent guidance to enable you to make a prudent choice customized for your personal case.
 If you would like to pursue the option of applying for a student visa, please send an email to email@example.com.

 How to Apply

-- Current Cardozo students: Cardozo students should register in person at the Registrar’s Office on the 10th floor no later than 5 pm on June 3.
+- Current Cardozo students: Cardozo students should register in person at the Registrar’s Office on the 10th floor.

 - All others: Complete the online application and submit the non-refundable application fee of $75 online at our secure payment site.
 Please contact firstname.lastname@example.org with any questions or problems.

 Applications will be accepted on a first-come, first-served basis.
 Because enrollment is limited, we encourage you to apply as soon as possible.

 Program Fees and Payment

 A non-refundable application fee of $75 must be submitted with the application for all participants not currently enrolled in a Cardozo J.D. or LL.M.
 Program.